 But the question on people’s minds in Jerusalem that Festival of Tabernacles was not, “Is this man God, or a god/man?”
 The question was, “Is this man the Messiah, descended from David?”

 Not many days after that Festival of Tabernacles, perhaps Jesus was even still in Jerusalem after the festival, Jesus healed a blind man in the city.
 The question also then was, “Is Jesus the Messiah?”.
 “The Judeans had already agreed that if anyone should confess Jesus to be Messiah, he was to be put out of the synagogue” (John 9:22).
 There is no question at all if Jesus was God dressed up in human flesh, which would be an absurdity.

-After Jesus rode into Jerusalem on a donkey just before the Passover when he was crucified and raised from the dead, the question about Jesus was whether he was the Messiah, not God (John 12:24).
+After Jesus rode into Jerusalem on a donkey just before the Passover when he was crucified and raised from the dead, the question about Jesus was whether he was the Messiah, not God (John 12:12-15, 34).

 Finally, the author of the Gospel of John told us the reason he recorded the miracles or signs that Jesus did: “these are written so that you may believe that Jesus is the Messiah, the Son of God, and that by believing you may have life in his name” (John 20:31).
 This is a kind of purpose statement for the entire Gospel of John.
 John didn’t write so that we would believe that Jesus is God, but rather that Jesus is the Messiah, the Son of God.